At the same time, if you’re thinking about selling in Berwyn or Cicero, it’s normal to wonder what’s actually worth fixing before you list.

 Kitchens and Baths: Focus on Feel, Not Perfection

-You don’t need a brand-new kitchen or bathroom for buyers to feel comfortable.
+That said, you don’t need a brand-new kitchen or bathroom for buyers to feel comfortable.
 Clean counters, updated cabinet hardware, and good lighting often shift how buyers experience the space.

 Updates That Often Don’t Pay Off

-It’s easy to assume bigger upgrades mean more value.
+In contrast, it’s easy to assume bigger upgrades mean more value.
 In many cases, that’s not how buyers respond.

 The most helpful upgrades tend to be: